-The BLM has initiated the public scoping period for the environmental impact statement for existing leases on the White River National Forest issued since 1993.
+The BLM is currently conducting an environmental impact statement for existing leases on the White River National Forest issued since 1993.

 Frequently Asked Questions

 The Environmental Impact Statement for the Previously Issued Oil and Gas Leases in the White River National Forest will analyze 65 existing leases issued since 1993 in the White River National Forest, including the 25 leases in the Thompson Divide area that were recently suspended through April 1, 2016.